 The Ratcliffe Eco-Entrepreneurship Fellows Program

 The program's four-month training program emphasizes best practices and offers team-specific guidance to participants as they work to develop and refine their initial ideas.
-The program culminates with a pitch event wherein up to three projects/Fellows will be selected to receive a one-year stipend, prototyping funds and continued mentorship support.
+The program culminates with a pitch event wherein up to three Fellows will be selected to receive a one-year stipend, prototyping funds, and continued mentorship support to pursue their idea.

 REEF@UD operates as a joint project of the College of Earth, Ocean & Environment and Horn Entrepreneurship, advancing CEOE’s commitment to connecting cutting-edge science with society and Horn Entrepreneurship’s mission to empower world changers.